gyanu765git/CeleryDjango/README.md

         CELERY_ACKS_LATE = True

-3. Create celery.py file with following block of code in project directory where settings.py file located.
+3. Create a celery.py file with the following code in the project directory where settings.py is located.

         from __future__ import absolute_import, unicode_literals